DemetrianTitus/Machine-Vision---YOLOv8/Preparing_data.md

 ## Step 2: Download and Set Up `OIDv4_ToolKit`

-This project uses the `OIDv4_ToolKit` to download and visualize single or multiple classes from the Open Images v4 dataset.
+This project uses the `OIDv4_ToolKit` to download and visualize single or multiple classes from the `Open Images v4 dataset`.
 You can find more details about the toolkit and its usage in its [GitHub repository](https://github.com/EscVM/OIDv4_ToolKit).

 ---
 After downloading the `OIDv4_ToolKit`, navigate to the directory on your PC.
 For example: